A collection of recent works, including scores, videos, excerpts, and full performances. For a more complete list of works please go HERE

 Ever since then we at Toft Farms™ have proudly delivered the finest in rabbit meats, furs and byproducts.
 Toft Farms™: “rabbits the Toft way.”

-Today I Made Not a Sound — (chromelodeon and heckelphone) performed by the ghosts of Daniil Kharms length indeterminate
+(chromelodeon and heckelphone) performed by the ghosts of Daniil Kharms length indeterminate

 This work is deliberately unperformable, or, more accurately, the definitive performance of the piece is the act of reading the score and notes, and imagining the piece.